piratefsh/piratefsh.github.io/_posts/2020-08-07-koch-tesselation-uncommon-fractal-implementations.markdown

 }
 ```

 It's worth mentioning that there are two types of recursion happening here.
 One for the individual snowflakes themselves `iters`, and the other for the tessellation `depth`.
-There is also the idea of rotation, as you recurse down each smaller snowflake, it needs to know which direction it is oriented.
+There is also the idea of rotation with `offsetRot`, as you recurse down each smaller snowflake, it needs to know which direction it is oriented.

 The problem with both these approaches is that you will end up with a bunch of overlapping snowflakes from adjacent centers, which is not performant and not ideal for plotter drawings.
 I added [basic caching](https://github.com/piratefsh/svg-js/blob/inktober-2019-10-pattern/src/components/Drawing.js#L154) to avoid drawing snowflakes at the same position which sped up both rendering and plotting[^5].